 For more information about Medicare, visit the Social Security website.

 Not sure how to calculate medicare tax for your employees?
 Let Patriot Software take care of it for you with our full-service payroll program.
 We take care of everything so that you can take care of your business.
-Try 60 days free today!
+Try it free today!